sodadata/docs/README.md

 - Use \_includes rather than repeat or re-explain something.
 Refer to <a href="https://jekyllrb.com/docs/includes/" target="_blank">Jekyll Includes</a>.

 ### Formatting
 - Use **bold** for the first time you mention a product name or feature in a document or to identify a **Tip:** for using a feature.
-See [Warehouse YAML]({% link soda-sql/warehouse.md %}) for an example.
 Otherwise, use it sparingly.
 Too much bold font renders the format meaningless.
 - Use *italics* sparingly for emphasis, primarily on the negative.
 For example, "Limit the scan to *only* test data from today."
 - Do not use underline.
 - Use ALL CAPS only for severe warnings.
 For example, "DO NOT store sensitive information."